mahdikazemi96/RegisterationForm/README.md

 At the first step we Create a blank solution in visual studio the add the projects as follow:
 > a class library with the name *Domain* for our models, dto, ...

-> a class library with the name *Infrastructure* for interfaces such as unitofwork
+> a class library with the name *Infrastructure* for interfaces such as unitofwork and

 > a class library with the name *DAL* to communicate with database

+> a class library with the name *IoC* to handle our dependency injections in one layer

-> a class library with the name *DAL* to communicate with database
+> a class library with the name *BL* to implement our business roles

 ## Usage